-Our remuneration policy for employees sets out the principles and philosophies that guide the design, operation and management of our remuneration programmes.
+The remuneration policy for employees sets out the principles and philosophies that guide the design, operation and management of our remuneration programmes.
 The policy covers the remuneration of all employees and is reviewed by the Remuneration and Human Capital Committee (RHCC) regularly to ensure our compensation practices and programmes are appropriate to attract, to retain and to motivate a highly-skilled workforce, while meeting applicable regulatory requirements.
 The programmes are designed to support the Group's business and people strategies and objectives.

-Our remuneration policy for employees takes into account the principles and standards set by the Financial Stability Board and the Monetary Authority of Singapore's (MAS) 2013 Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore (MAS Guidelines) and Code of Corporate Governance issued in 2018 (2018 Code).
+The remuneration policy for employees takes into account the principles and standards set by the Financial Stability Board and the Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore issued in 2013 (MAS Guidelines) and Code of Corporate Governance issued in 2018 (2018 Code).